open-obfuscator/doc/omvll/passes/control-flow-breaking/index.md

 ## When to use it?

-If you consider that a function is sensitive, you should enable this pass.
+If you consider that a function is sensitive, you may want to enable this pass.
 This protection has the advantage to introduce a **very low overhead** on the execution and the binary's size while being pretty efficient against decompilation and static analysis.